vlitzke/kitchenflies/DNAseq/10_callingSNPs/README.md

 ⇒ the sync-file provides a convenient summary of the allele counts of several populations (there is no upper threshold of the population number).

-# SPlitting up the VCF files into individual samples (to look for a batch effect with Fst)
+# Splitting up the VCF files into individual samples (to look for a batch effect with Fst) and/or merging them!

 Take the vcf.gz file you made - its not in the right format (needs to be indexed) so: